Analysis | How far did Ron DeSantis’s loyalty to Trump go?

 “Whatever the intent, the change led to more favorable death trends as the election approached,” Krischer Goodman and Fleshler reported.

 One of the metrics we’ve used to track deaths also shows a shift in Florida around the election.
 Comparing the number of deaths each day to the number of new cases shows that the ratio of deaths to cases fell much faster in Florida in the weeks before the election than it did nationally — the number of new deaths was lower relative to new cases than it had been.
-When we compare the number of new deaths to the number of new cases three weeks prior, which has been a better predictor of how many deaths we can expect, the plunge is even more dramatic.
+When we compare the number of new deaths to the number of new cases three weeks prior, which has been a better predictor of how many deaths we can expect, the plunge is even more significant.

 The Sun-Sentinel reports that the death data are reverting to including backdated fatalities, which appears to be indicated in the graph showing data from the CDC.
-Confirmed fatality CDC data, though, tend to underreport more recent deaths since they depend on death certificates which take time to produce and transmit.
+Confirmed fatality CDC data, though, tend to underreport more recent deaths, because they depend on death certificates, which take time to produce and transmit.

 But DeSantis’s battle with coronavirus data continues.